h-sauber/CSV-JSON-Ignition-Tag-Creator/README.md

 Replace path/to/yourfile.csv with the path to your CSV file.
 The script will generate a JSON file with the same base name as the CSV file in the same directory.
 ```

+Please ensure that the file you wish to convert is located in your project directory.

 ## Configuration

 ### Character Replacement